Petroglyph Point Archeological Site

 The Petroglyph Point is an archaeological site within the Lava Beds National Monument, located southeast of Tulelake, California.
 Petroglyph Point contains one of the largest panels of Native American rock art in the United States.
-The petroglyphs are carved along the face of a former island of ancient Tule Lake, in a region historically of the Modoc people territory.
+The petroglyphs are carved along the face of a former island within Tule Lake, in a region historically inhabited by the Modoc peoples.
 The Petroglyph Point Archeological Site was listed on the National Register of Historic Places in 1975, while the Lava Beds National Monument Archeological District was listed in March 1991.

-Because of the number of times the petroglyphs may have been inundated in water as Tule Lake rose and fell around the cliff face, the age of the individual petroglyphs is complicated to calculate based on weathering.
-Most estimates date these carvings back between 2000 and 6000 years ago.

-Unlike rock art in other areas of the West, many of the images seem to be mostly geometric patterns instead of depictions of people and animals.
-Because of the tribal fracturing produced during the Modoc War and most of the Native Americans from the region having long since moved into other areas, no ethnographic study was ever done with Modoc peoples to record the probable meaning of the petroglyphs.
+It is difficult to approximate the age of the carvings due to Tule Lake's frequently changing water levels affecting natural weathering, but some estimates suggest the carvings were made over 6000 years ago.

+The carvings differ greatly from those in similar archeological sites in that they feature shapes and patterns rather than living creatures.
+Due to the Modoc War from 1872 to 1873, as well as the subsequent relocation of the Modoc peoples, researchers are unable to collect any firsthand accounts regarding what the patterns might symbolize.

+After the Modoc War, the subsection of the Lava Beds National Monument containing Petroglyph Point was owned and overseen by various farmers until it was given to the National Park Service in 1954.